 Mentoring has been identified as an important method of supporting newly credentialed athletic trainers (ATs) during their transition to practice.
 Gaining a better understanding of this relationship could provide valuable insights that may assist employers and professional programs in developing a plan to better facilitate the transition.

-To examine which aspects of the mentoring relationship provided the most benefit during transition to practice of newly certified ATs.
+To examine which aspects of the mentoring relationship provided the most benefit during the transition to practice of newly certified ATs.

 Individual phone interviews.

-A total of 13 ATs who graduated from a professional master's program, were certified from February through July 2016, and obtained employment from July through August of 2016 participated in this study (6 women, 7 men; age = 26 ± 3 years; work settings included professional sports, college, secondary and middle school, and clinic).
+A total of 13 ATs who graduated from a professional master's program, were certified from February through July 2016, and obtained employment from July through August 2016 participated in this study (6 women, 7 men; age = 26 ± 3 years; work settings included professional sports, college, secondary and middle school, and clinic).
 Data saturation guided the number of participants.

 Phone interviews using a semistructured interview guide were conducted at 3, 8, and 12 months of work experience.
 Data were analyzed using a constant comparative approach.
 Credibility was established via investigator triangulation, peer debriefing, and member checks.